percyfal/tswf/README.md

 `tswf config example envmodules` for more information.

+## Scripts

+There are several tools that are run by the workflow that are also available as standalone scripts.
+All scripts are prefixed with `tswf-`, and available scripts can be found by pressing `tswf-` followed by `<TAB>`.
+For instance, `tswf-get-ancestral-allele` is a script for inferring ancestral alleles in a vcf file.

 ## Testing

 Test cases are in the subfolder `tests` in the source distribution and